Gold Panning, Prospecting and Mining in Scotland, UK

 Where to Find Gold In Scotland

-I bet you didn't even know that there was gold in Scotland, famous for its whisky (liquid gold to some) and golf courses.
-Gold is there too, not in great quantities although over the centuries there have been mini-gold rushes where gold prospectors have descended in numbers.
+I bet you didn't even know that there was gold in Scotland, which is famous for its whisky (liquid gold to some) and golf courses.
+Gold is there, too—not in great quantities, although over the centuries there have been mini-gold rushes where gold prospectors have descended in numbers.

-The Scottish Crown Jewels, better known the Honours of Scotland, are housed in Edinburgh Castle and are made from Scottish gold which has a market value 5 times higher than other golds, due to its rarity.
+The Scottish Crown Jewels, better known as the Honours of Scotland, are housed in Edinburgh Castle and are made from Scottish gold, which has a market value 5 times higher than other golds due to its rarity.

-There is known to be gold in Kildonan Burn, Helmsdale, Sutherland as in the video below.
+- There is known to be gold in Kildonan Burn, Helmsdale, Sutherland as in the video near the bottom of the page.
 This was the focus of a gold rush in the mid 18th century when many people went gold prospecting.

 Scotland's Gold Locations

 You are going to need prospecting tools in your hunt for gold.
 The commonest form is the pan for gold panning.
 You place your pan underwater in a stream, and lift as much of the riverbed silt as you can into the pan.
 When you take it out of the water, the water drains off and you can search through the grains left behind for gold.

 Other gold prospecting tools include a suction pump for removing the silt from the river bed to your pan, a metal detector, a testing kit to see if you have found gold or iron pyrite - fool's gold.
 Welly boots are a must, water-protective, warm gloves may be useful to stop your hands wrinkling up and dropping off through being continually in cold water, and old but warm clothes.

 Be prepared for inclement weather if you ever go gold prospecting in Scotland.